i74578/simplified-aau-report/template/chapters/custom-macros.typ

 Doing both at once is also easy.
 How #change(1)[is this great][great is this]!

+#rmv(
+  2,
-#rmv(2)[Removed content in a future revision is not shown as removed yet.] // does show up
+)[Removed content in a future revision is not shown as removed yet.] // does show up
+#rmv(
+  0,
-#rmv(0)[And removed content in an old revision is completely gone!] // does not show up
+)[And removed content in an old revision is completely gone!] // does not show up
 #add(2)[Likewise with added content, I am not shown yet] // does not show up
+#add(
+  0,
-#add(0)[I was added in a previous iteration, and show up normally.] // does show up
+)[I was added in a previous iteration, and show up normally.] // does show up

 These macros can be wrapped in pretty much anything, including chapters, figures and tables.
 #alice[Does not flow well, rewrite later.]